KhronosGroup/Vulkan-Loader/docs/LoaderLayerInterface.md

   - The specification **requires** `NULL` to be returned from `vkGetInstanceProcAddr` and `vkGetDeviceProcAddr` for disabled functions.
     - A layer may return `NULL` itself or rely on the following layers to do so.
+  - A layer's implementation `vkGetInstanceProcAddr` **should**, when querying for `vkCreateInstance`, return a valid function pointer regardless of the value of the `instance` parameter.
+    - The specification **requires** that the `instance` parameter **must** be NULL.
+However, older versions of the specification did not have this requirement, allowing for non-NULL `instance` handles to be passed in and return a valid `vkCreateInstance` function pointer.
+The Vulkan-Loader itself does this and will continue to do so to maintain compatibility with layers which were released before this specification change was made.

 ## Layer Dispatch Initialization